 INDONESIAN FOOD AND COOKING

-Indonesian home cooking can be excellent, but finding a restaurant serving good local Indonesian food in pleasant and comfortable surroundings is difficult.
+Indonesian home cooking can be excellent, but finding a restaurant serving good local Indonesian food in pleasant and comfortable surroundings is not always easy.
 Some tiny food stalls and "Warungs" offer one or two excellently prepared local specialties but the primitive surroundings easily spoil the experience for many visitors.
-On the other hand, Indonesian food served in well-decorated and comfortable Western-style restaurants is often specially prepared for foreigners and has not much similarity with the authentic version.
+On the other hand, Indonesian food served in well-decorated and comfortable Western-style restaurants is sometimes specially prepared for foreigners and has not much similarity with the authentic version.